philc/book-notes/engineering/shape up - ryan singer.md

 ## Move on (chap 15)

-* Feedback needs to be shaped
-  * Don't immediately act on feedback from customers about a newly-launched feature.
+* Feedback needs to be shaped: don't immediately act on feedback from customers about a newly-launched feature.